CSCfi/pebbles/doc/source/how_to_install_on_cpouta.rst

 cPouta project.
 Refresh the page after a minute or two, and the *Plugins* list on top of the page should include the driver of your choice.

-Create a test blueprint
+Create a test environment
 -----------------------

-Click 'Create Blueprint' next to OpenStackDriver in the plugin list and you are presented by a dialog for configuring the new blueprint.
-We'll create a blueprint for Ubuntu-14.04 based VM, using standard.tiny flavor, running for 1h maximum.
+Click 'Create Environment' next to OpenStackDriver in the plugin list and you are presented by a dialog for configuring the new environment.
+We'll create a environment for Ubuntu-14.04 based VM, using standard.tiny flavor, running for 1h maximum.
 We'll also test running a custom command as part of the boot process and allow user to open ssh access to the instance from an arbitrary address

 * Name: Ubuntu-14.04 test
-* Description: Test blueprint for launching a single core Ubuntu-14.04 VM in cPouta
+* Description: Test environment for launching a single core Ubuntu-14.04 VM in cPouta
 * Flavor: standard.tiny
 * Maximum lifetime: 1h
 * Maximum instances per user: 1